Undergraduate Course: Computing in the Classroom (INFR10077)

 Assessment: Students will be formally assessed on two written reports and an oral presentation.

-Report 1 ( (to be submitted at the end of semester 1) (50%): A reflective account of their classroom experiences, how they relate to the educational theory and research papers they have read and plans for the teaching materials they will develop.
+Report 1 ( (to be submitted at the end of semester 1) (50%): A reflective account of their experiences of teaching so far, how they relate to the educational theory and research papers they have read and plans for the teaching materials they will develop.

-Report 2 (to be submitted at the end of semester 2) (30%): A summary of the teaching materials which they developed with an explanation of how the materials map to the curriculum and an evaluation of how effective the materials were from the points of view of both learners and teachers.
-The host teacher will be asked to write a short assessment to be included in this report and considered by the markers.
+Report 2 (to be submitted at the end of semester 2) (30%): A summary of the teaching materials which they developed with an explanation of how the materials map to the curriculum and an evaluation of how effective the materials were from the points of view of both learners and class teachers (where appropriate).

 Oral Presentation (to be assessed at the end of semester 2) (20%): The student will prepare a presentation which reflects on their experiences of working in schools and the extent to which they achieved their personal learning goals during the course.

 Entry Requirements (not applicable to Visiting Students)